 The British arrived in 1814 and from then on the population on the islands grew.
-Victoria, the main settlement on Mahé, was an exile for many troublemakers from the British mainlands and became the capital and is named in honour of Queen Victoria.
+Victoria, the main settlement on Mahé, was for many years an exile for troublemakers from the British mainlands.
+Victoria became the capital and is named in honour of Queen Victoria.
 Farms, and estates, were established and produced coconuts, exotic fruits as well as cotton and sugar cane.

 Did you know?
 The Seychelles islands are names after King Louis XV's finance minister whose name was Jean Moreau de Séchelles.

-Over half of the total population of 92,000 people live in urban area, that means in the capital city or in larger towns.
-Almost 90% of the people living on the Seychelles islands live on the biggest island Mahé which counts 80,000 inhabitants.
+Over half of the population live in urban areas, that means in the capital city Victoria or in larger towns.
+Almost 90% of the people living in the Seychelles live on the biggest island Mahé which counts over 80,000 inhabitants.

-French, English and Seychelles Creole (Seselwa) are the main languages in the Seychelles.
-English is considered by many as the main business language, there are also newspapers, TV and radio news available in French.
-However, most people speak Seychelles Creole at home, and it is widely spoken in schools and shops as well.
+French, English and Seychelles Creole (which the locals refer to as Seselwa) are the main languages in the Seychelles.
+English is considered by many as the main business language.
+There are also French newspapers and TV and radio news are also available in French.
+However, most people speak Seychelles Creole at home, and this language is widely spoken in schools and shops as well.

 Seychellois main dishes contain: fish and seafood, fresh vegetables and fruits as well as rice.
 The cuisine is well known for its freshness, exotic spices and tropical fruits.

-There are also the beautiful Seychelles bird called 'Paradise Flycatcher', the black parrots and blue pigeons are just some of the many colourful birds living on the islands.
+There are the beautiful Seychelles bird called 'Paradise Flycatcher', the black parrots and blue pigeons are just some of the many colourful birds living on the islands.
 The 'flying foxes' are the only wild animals on the islands.

 Many of these giant tortoises live on Bird Island, which is known also for its millions of sooty terns.

-Source for Seychelles Facts page: Seychelles Tourism Board/Thanks to Shelley Martin/LloydOrr.
+Image source for Seychelles Facts page: Seychelles Tourism Board/Thanks to Shelley Martin/LloydOrr.
 CIA World Fact Book.
 Image Credits on Seychelles Facts: Seychelles Tourism Board and shutterstock.com, Image of school children by DKO/Shutterstock.com